itu-itis21-nazlim21/ResumeSite/README.md

 3. Give the link
   - Be sure that the link contains html table.

 After choosing the datasets you will be greeted with something like terminal.
-In this section, you have chose the datasets, there are some functions that you can use.
+In this section, there are some functions that you can use.
 Those are;

-1. Draw
+1. draw
+  - Ables you to draw graphs
+    - example: draw=scatter color=blue xlabel=xaxis ylabel=yaxis title=mygraph
+2. show
+  -It will show the graph
-  -
+    - example: just type 'show'
+3. savefigure
+  - To save figure as a figure, not as a image.
+This will allow you to work on it again.
+4. save
+  - It will the figure as a image.
+5. changedata
+  - This function allows you to change the dataset/row-column that you are working on.
+    - e.g -> changedata=x file=example.xlsx column= 0 (the data for x axis changed with 0th column of example.csv)
+6. reset
+  - This will reset the figure.
+Everything will be deleted.